In Process and Production

 2. APPROVAL OF PRODUCTION ELEMENTS

-You have the right to approve the cast, director, and designers (and, for a musical, the choreographer, orchestrator, arranger, and musical director, as well), including their replacements.
+You have the right to mutually approve (with the producer) the cast, director, and designers (and, for a musical, the choreographer, orchestrator, arranger, and musical director, as well), including their replacements.
 This is called “artistic approval.”

 3. RIGHT TO BE PRESENT